A battle for feeling grounded

 Dissociative disorders are often found in people who have experienced long-term childhood trauma.
 Dissociative disorders may share similar causes and symptoms, but they present themselves in different ways.

 One such disorder is dissociative amnesia.
-As the name suggests, the primary symptom is lack of memory.
+As the name suggests, the primary symptom is a lack of memory.
 These memory gaps can include people, places, and events associated with their trauma.

 Someone with dissociative fugue may put themselves in situations that are wildly out of character for them.
 They often don’t recognize family or friends.
-Occasionally, they even begin a new life in a different place that was completely different than their own.
+Occasionally, they even begin a new life in a different place that is completely different than their own.

 Also called DID, people with dissociative identity disorder have two or more distinct personalities that cannot exist simultaneously.
 Most people have heard it called by the now out-of-date term “multiple personality disorder.”
-Each personality is a fully-fleshed identity, with biographical memories, preferences, and physical characteristics.
+Each personality is a fully fleshed identity, with biographical memories, preferences, and physical characteristics.

 Also referred to as DDD, this disorder has two major parts.
 They can occur together or individually.